 Up until some time in the 19th century, it was common for artists to work on hemp canvas.
 Then, for reasons that I don't fully understand, its use started to decline.
 But industrial hemp has proven to be a versatile crop and production has undergone a resurgence, especially in foreign markets.
-It's now possible to purchase artist's quality hemp canvas for about half the price of linen of the same quality.
+It's now possible to purchase artist's-grade hemp canvas for about half the price of linen of the same quality.

-I am always looking out for new ideas in art materials, and especially ways to save money on what is one of the largest expenses.
+I am always looking out for new ideas in art materials, and especially ways to save money on what is one of my largest expenses.
 I was pointed in the direction of this particular canvas by an artist friend who had bought some, but had not yet used it for painting.

 It's difficult to choose a fabric just by looking at pictures on web sites.
 Before committing to a large purchase, I bought a few samples of raw hemp canvas from an online retailer.
 After seeing them in person, I selected an 11oz weight fabric.